drsusmitadas/mesalabs-day4-lab1/content/monday/lab1/bonus_tasks/_index.md

 ```

-You MESA enviroment should not have any issues if you have already completed lab1.
+You MESA environment should not have any issues if you have already completed lab1.
-Missing python modules can be insalled with the pip package installer for Python, e.g.
+Missing python modules can be installed with the pip package installer for Python, e.g.
 ```bash
 pip install numpy
 ```